-An example to control the intensity of vibration using PWM for the Vibration DC Motor Module.
-For example this model:
+An example to control the intensity of vibration using Pulse Width Modulation (PWM) for the Vibration DC Motor Module.
+This page has details on controlling this module for both Arduino and the Raspberry Pi Pico (with MicroPython).

 Connect the module to 5V (VCC) and ground (GND) and the IN pin to any PWM pin of the Arduino.
 Eg. for an Arduino Uno, this can be pin 3.
 For an overview of PWM pins for different Arduino models, check this overview.